Haleiwa Alii Beach, North Shore

 Print Leave a comment

 Most people who want to learn to surf do it at Haleiwa Alii Beach.
 The waves are small and nicely shaped, and they break close to shore.
 You can see kids surfing here and it's cute to watch.
 Often I've seen surfers take their dogs out on their board with them!
 Swimming isn't good here because of the reef right by your knees and the brownish water.
-There's a huge lawn at this beach and some lovely palms.
+There's a huge lawn and some lovely palms.
 The sand is coarse and not as nice as other North Shore beaches.
 Walk west across the lawn and there's another beach with some calm spots where toddlers can play by the shore.
 Take a long stroll down the beach enjoying the views of Kaena Point in the distance.

 If you're hungry, Haleiwa town is a fun place to go to get something to eat.
 There are lots of little casual places to dine.
 My favorite is Kua Aina Burger.
 Yum!
 Their Mahimahi sandwich is sooooo good!
 They grill it right there in front of you.